jhudson8/gulp-mocha-tdd/README.md

 * it('should use mocha for unit tests')
 * it('should auto-generate the boilerplate module test describe statement')
+* it('should be able to work with your test naming conventions')
 * it('should make test driven development easy and convienant')
 * it('should support mocha options like breakpoints and grep')
 * it('should use conventions to associate modules with unit tests')